 Policy: Access to Sustainable Investing

-Sustainable and responsible investment continues to expand—now accounting for more than one out of every five dollars under professional management in the United States.
-The total US-domiciled assets under management using SRI strategies grew to $8.72 trillion at the start of 2016, an increase of 33% since 2014.
+Sustainable and responsible investment continues to expand—now accounting for more than one out of every four dollars under professional management in the United States.
+The total US-domiciled assets under management using SRI strategies grew to $12 trillion at the start of 2018, an increase of 38% since 2016.

 Priority Areas of Action

 ERISA & Fiduciary Duty: US SIF supports the 2015 Employment Retirement Income Security Act (ERISA) guidance that clarifies that fiduciaries of ERISA-governed pension plans need not treat commercially reasonable as inherently suspect or in need of special scrutiny merely because they take into consideration environmental, social or other such factors.
 The guidance assures fiduciaries that they may incorporate ESG-related tools, metrics and analyses to evaluate an investment’s risk or return or choose among otherwise equivalent investments.

 Thrift Savings Plan (TSP): Providing an SRI option for federal employees allows them to have access to the same kind of investment options offered to millions of other public sector and private sector employees.
 The Thrift Savings Plan Investment Board made a unanimous decision in July 2015 to move forward with developing a mutual fund window option, which would include SRI options, for the 4.7 million federal employees and military personnel served by the TSP.
 However, there remains little indication that a window option for federal employees will be launched in the near future.

 Letters and Statements